 Physicist, Lecturer, author and UFO Researcher Stanton T. Friedman

 Stanton T. Friedman (retiring) received his BSc. and MSc.
 Degrees in physics from the University of Chicago in 1955 and 1956.
-Mr. Friedman has over 35 years of professional experience including 15 in industry on the design, development and testing of high performance systems including nuclear aircraft, fission and fusion rockets, and nuclear reactors and radioisotope systems for space and mobile applications.
+Mr. Friedman has over 35 years of professional experience including 15 in the industry on the design, development, and testing of high-performance systems including nuclear aircraft, fission and fusion rockets, and nuclear reactors and radioisotope systems for space and mobile applications.
 He has worked on Pioneer spacecraft 10 & 11 which are now out past Pluto.

 Mr. Friedman was highly involved in the documentary UFOs are Real from 1979 and the Flying Saucers Are Real documentary videos from 1993 and 1996.
 Mr. Friedman presentation and lecture Flying Saucers and Science is a summarization of his 50 years of UFO investigations that boils it all well together.
 Also see his website stantonfriedman.com

 Grant Cameron is best known for his interest in the actions of the President of the United States in relation to the ET challenge.
 He started researching the UFO phenomenon after experiencing a wave of sightings known as the 1975 Carman flap or Charlie Red Star, which occurred in Carman, Manitoba near the Canada-US border between 1975 and 1976.

 Since then Mr. Cameron has been a frequent visitor to the National Archives and several other archives, among others AFU in Sweden, in his hunt for disclosure documents related to the UFO phenomena.
 He is the author and co-author of several books and he has a website check out presidentialufo.com (now beyondpresidentialufo.com/)

 Canada’s UFO expert and author Chris A. Rutkowski